ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ### Environment

-Can be real or virtual
+Real or virtual
 - modern RL uses virtual environments to generate lots of experience

 Each environment has a state space and an action space
 - these spaces can be discrete or continuous

 Environments can be
-- episodic (terminating at a certain point)
+- episodic (finite length, can be variable or fixed length)
-- non-episodic (continuous)
+- non-episodic (infinite length)

 The MDP framework unites both in the same way by using the idea of a final absorbing state at the end of episodes

 ---
 ### Discretiziation

+Too coarse
-Too coarse -> non-smooth control output
+- non-smooth control output

+Too fine
-Too fine -> curse of dimensionality = computational expense
+- curse of dimensionality
+- computational expense

-Discretization requires some prior knowledge
+Requires some prior knowledge

-When we discretize we lose the shape of the space
+Lose the shape of the space

 ---
 ### State